-Pay-Per-Click or PPC:
+Pay-Per-Click or PPC

 There are different strategies used to run campaigns online, one of them is, Pay-per-click or PPC.
 This means that you will be paying everything someone clicks on your ad to take them into your website.
-Example, imagine you are running a restaurant and you have selected “Best Tacos” as a keyword.
+For example, imagine you are running a restaurant and you have selected “Best Tacos” as a keyword.
 Then, you will run a PPC campaign this keyword.
 This means, your ads will show when someone types “Best Tacos” in Google.
 Your ad might show, but you will only be charged when someone actually clicks on your ad.

 Cost-Per-Mille (Thousand) or CPM